sherry-designlab/Brainwave-Affective-Feedback/README.md

 ## 🚀 How to Run

 1. Download this repository.
-2. Put MUSE 2 EEG headset
+2. Put on MUSE 2 EEG headset
 3. Bluetooth -> Open Mindmonitor -> Connect
 5. Ensure your Muse 2 headband is streaming OSC data to port `8000` (e.g., using Mind Monitor or Muse Direct).
 6. Open `BrainwaveBoidsTimeVisualization.pde` in Processing.